A VISION FOR REAL ESTATE FINANCE IN THE UK

 Long-term value methodologies (Recommendation 4)

 In June 2017, a report was published setting out the results of research into alternative long-term value methodologies – a key milestone in taking forward recommendation 4 of the original Vision report.
 The focus of this work was on developing a metric that can help lending institutions and indeed their regulators better manage property cycle (or vintage) risk.
-Further research on that topic has been commissioned through the Investment Property Forum Research Programme.
+Further, much more technical research on that topic was then commissioned through the Investment Property Forum Research Programme and published here.
+As far as we know, there has been no further progress in terms of integrating this kind of approach into the way lenders underwrite (or manage existing) CRE exposures across the cycle.

 Loan database (Recommendation 1)

-Since the second half of 2017, a new working group led by Paul Coates, now at CBRE, has been developing proposals for implementation of recommendation 1 of the Vision report.
-Its goal is the creation of a loan-level data repository capable of providing far better CRE finance market information (both snapshot and over the cycle) than is currently available, while respecting confidentiality and the anonymity of individual transactions and transaction parties.
+Iin late 2017 and early 2018, a new working group led by Paul Coates, now at CBRE, developed proposals for implementation of recommendation 1 of the Vision report.
+The goal was to create a loan-level data repository capable of providing far better CRE finance market information (both snapshot and over the cycle) than is currently available, while respecting confidentiality and the anonymity of individual transactions and transaction parties.
+That work, lacking the decisive regulatory encouragement that might have driven strong market engagement, stalled.

 If you would like to know more about the Vision project or to be involved in influencing how particular recommendations are taken forward, please contact Peter.